- Bureau régional de LuxDev

 Lastly, at the end of the workshop, participants were encouraged to submit their contributions to 3rd Annual Research Forum on 15th of December.
 With a focus on research methodology each contribution could contribute towards increased interaction within the socio-legal research community in the country, where opinions and legal data are shared and professional growth is achieved.

-The project Strengthening of the Rule of Law Phase II, LAO/031 is co-financed by the Government of Laos and the Grand Duchy of Luxembourg and implemented by the Ministry of Education ans Sports, Ministry of Justice and LuxDev, the Luxembourg Development Cooperation Agency.
+The project Strengthening of the Rule of Law Phase II, LAO/031 is financed by the Grand Duchy of Luxembourg and implemented by LuxDev, the Luxembourg Development Cooperation Agency.

 LAOS - Adjusted approaches to virtual during the COVID-19 lockdown